shannonhochkins/ha-component-kit/README.md

 ### Get Started

-There's a storybook page setup [here](https://shannonhochkins.github.io/ha-component-kit) which should give you all the information you need to get started.
+There's a detailed [documentation](https://shannonhochkins.github.io/ha-component-kit) which should give you all the information you need to get started.

 ### Local Development / Contribution